vmasich/ulook/README.md

 The example storage cluster consists of 2 nodes.
 More can be added - need to create volumes and assign sharding filter ranges.

+- The following example can be run directly from dockerhub
+- The only requirement is docker installed on the computer

 ```sh
 docker network create mynet
 docker volume create store1